claudia-maria-dudau/Pac-Man/README.md

 <img src="https://user-images.githubusercontent.com/62221313/145267815-c676f33c-b4ff-4640-9214-0565705099f5.jpeg" width="400" height="400" />

 ## Video of setup
+to be added once the game is complete

 ## BTW
 In case you are wondering who Marinel is, here's a picture: